 We recommend that students schedule a final meeting with the full committee prior to the defense to discuss any changes the committee feels are necessary.
 Please allow the committee four weeks to read the manuscript.
 The defense is scheduled only after the committee agrees that the dissertation is substantially complete.
 Work with your committee to schedule your defense.
 The defense should be scheduled early enough for you to make any changes requested by the committee and still submit the manuscript by the Thesis office Deadlines (WEBSITE)

 and format and publication of the dissertation.
 Some requirements must be met in the

-Graduating P.h.D Students must supply the Anthropology Department with 1- hardbound (not spiral bound) copy of their dissertation no later than 60 days after approval of your dissertation by the Graduate School.
+Graduating Ph.D Students must supply the Anthropology Department with 1- hardbound (not spiral bound) copy of their dissertation no later than 60 days after approval of your dissertation by the Graduate School.
 The Campus Bookstore offers a dissertation binding service.
 The cost is approximately $60.00 through the Campus Bookstore, call 801-581-5352 for more information.
 Competitive pricing may be found at other binderies.
 The size must be 8 ½" x 11" and the color of the hardbound book may be either solid red, solid black, or solid blue.
 The student's name and dissertation title must be embossed on the front of the book.
 The year the dissertation was defended and the student's name must be on the spine of the book.
 A copy of the signed Supervisory Committee Approval and the Final Reading Approval, signed by the Dean of The Graduate School, must be included as the first two pages of the hardbound copy.